Arthritis Awareness Month in May aims to increase awareness of all types of arthritis, including RA.

 2. Tell a personal story: Telling personal stories of coping with RA can be effective.
 People can share their stories on social media or contact local media to suggest an article for RA month.

-3. Advocate: Public policy affects research, which affects treatment options.
+3. Advocate: Public policy affects research, which involves treatment options.
 People can sign up with the AF to become an advocate at any level.

 Find 9 exercises for RA pain here.